Meet the Board

 Sunny studied Journalism at Baylor University from 1975 to 1979.
 She has an English Literature degree from Arizona State University.
 She is married and has two grown children, both of whom graduated from Wenatchee High School.

-Dr. Michele Sandberg - President, Board Position #04
+Michele Sandberg, MD - President, Board Position #04

 Michele Sandberg, M.D., grew up in the Midwest.
 After completing her B.S. degree at Northeast Missouri State University (now Truman State University), she attended the University of Missouri-Columbia School of Medicine.
 Upon completion of her medical degree, she received her postgraduate training as an active duty member of the U.S. Army, serving nine years total.
 During that time, she completed a General Psychiatry Residency and a Child and Adolescent Psychiatry Fellowship at Tripler Army Medical Center in Honolulu, HI.
 She was then stationed at Walter Reed Army Medical Center (WRAMC) for the remainder of her military service, functioning as a staff psychiatrist in patient care and supervision of psychiatry residents and fellows.
 She was also involved in the military's Family Advocacy Program and the WRAMC Institutional Review Board (Human Use Committee) for review and approval of medical research at the facility.